What Cardiovascular Techs Wish Their Patients Knew

 1. Cardiovascular Techs Aren’t Doctors...

-Like most allied health professionals, registered non-invasive cardiovascular techs perform tests (like cardiac sonography or peripheral vascular sonography) under the supervision and direction of physicians.
+Like most allied health professionals, registered non-invasive CTs perform tests (like cardiac sonography or peripheral vascular sonography) under the supervision and direction of physicians.
 They may also assist during medical emergencies when heart attacks are suspected.

 Invasive cardiovascular technologists with more experience may be asked to join the surgical team during procedures like cardiac catheterization and stent implants.

-Only medical doctors can diagnose patients, but they’re able to do so by using the information from expertly-taken images.
+Only medical doctors can diagnose patients, but they’re able to do so by using the information from expertly-taken tests.

 2. ...But They’re Still Certified Health Professionals

-Even though cardiovascular technologists don’t have to obtain a medical degree to work, they go through rigorous hands-on training to become experts in their field.
-In fact, cardiovascular technology programs take approximately 2 years to complete.
+Even though CTs don’t have to obtain a medical degree to work, they go through rigorous hands-on training to become experts in their field.
+In fact, cardiovascular technology programs average between 2 and 3 years, longer than almost every other allied health career.

-So while patients can’t ask them for a diagnosis, they can definitely expect to receive excellent care from a passionate, certified cardiovascular tech.
+So while patients can’t ask them for a diagnosis, they can definitely depend on receiving excellent care from a passionate, accredited cardiovascular tech.

 3. It’s Okay to Ask Your Cardiovascular Tech Questions